noma8you/Ahmad_Nauman_Blackjack/README.md

 This is a simple Blackjack game made in C++ where 1-4 players can play against a dealer (Programmed AI).

 HOW TO PLAY
-Please download the files or clone the repository to run the game.
+Please download the files (main.cpp, funs.h and funs.cpp) or clone the repository to run the game.
 Open a terminal in the project folder.
 Compile the code using a C++ compiler.
 GAMEPLAY